euroscipy/euroscipy_proceedings/papers/kelsey_dsouza/01_dsouza.rst

     ``ROV`` made of ``PVCPipes``. :label:`rovfig`

 In Summer 2012 I attended the OEX program at MIT, where we designed and built a marine remote-operated vehicle (ROV) with sensors to monitor water conditions.
-I subsequently used PySTEMM to recreate models of the ROV, and generate engineering attributes and 3-D visualizations like Figure :ref:`rovfig`.
+I later used PySTEMM to recreate models of the ROV, and generate engineering attributes and 3-D visualizations like Figure :ref:`rovfig`.

-The ``ROV`` is also defined in a functional style.
+The ``ROV`` is built from ``PVCPipes`` in a functional style.
 To create several ``PVCPipes`` positioned and sized relative to each other, the model uses pure functions like ``shift`` and ``rotate`` that take a ``PVCPipe`` and some geometry, and produce a transformed ``PVCPipe``.
 This makes it simple to define parametric models and rapidly try different ``ROV`` structures.
-The model shown here excludes motors, micro-controller, and computed drag, net force, and torque attributes.
+The model shown excludes motors, micro-controller, and computed drag, net force, and torque.

 .. code-block:: python